tobyqin/blog_hexo/source/_posts/2016-10-10-python-text-replacement.md

 ### Regex find and replace

-To use advanced search and replacement, regular expression is your best friend.
+To use advanced text search and replacement, regular expression is your best friend.

 To find string with pattern, here is an example: